 FIT TO BE DEAD

 Aggie Mundeen, single and way past thirty, fears nothing but middle age.
 When she moves from Chicago to San Antonio, she decides she better shape up before anybody discovers she writes the column, “Stay Young with Aggie.”
 She takes Aspects of Aging at the University of the Holy Trinity and plunges into exercise at Fit and Firm.
 Rusty at flirting and mechanically inept, she irritates a slew of male exercisers, then stumbles into murder.
 She’d like to impress the attractive detective with her sleuthing skills.
-But when the killer comes after her, the health club evacuates semi-clad patrons, and the detective is forced to stall his investigation to try to save Aggie’s derriere.
+But when the killer comes after her, the health club evacuates semi-clad patrons from the locker rooms, and the detective has to stall his investigation.
+Aggie forgoes fitness to try to stay alive.